Focus Area — Government Efficiency

 Untracked Spending — Measure L

-Measure L requires the City spend millions on youth services with no performance benchmarks and no oversight.
+Measure L puts a straightjacket on the City to spend millions on youth services but requires no performance benchmarks nor oversight.
 The intent is laudable but the outcomes are questionable.
 Fix the program to deliver results or send it back to the voters to save $9.3 million.

 $14,000,000 (one-time)